houseoffoss/eztest/docs/PROJECT_FEATURES.md

 - **Non-editable Fields**:
   - Project key (permanent after creation)
   - Created date
-  - Owner (can be changed through member management)
+  - Creator (tracked automatically)

 **Permissions Required:**
-- Project Owner or Admin role
+- ADMIN role (can edit any project)
-- System Admin (global access)
+- PROJECT_MANAGER or TESTER role (can edit projects where they are members)

 ### Delete Project